Jekyll & Hyde (musical): Regional and international productions

-Jekyll & Hyde: 25th Anniversary Concert (Australia)
+Jekyll & Hyde: 25th anniversary concert (Australia)

 The first Australian professional production was staged in October and November 2019.
-The production marked the 25th anniversary of Anthony Warlow's 'Complete Works' recording.
+The production marked the 25th anniversary of Anthony Warlow's The Complete Work recording.
 It starred Anthony Warlow performing Jekyll & Hyde and Jemma Rix as Lucy.
 Amanda Lea LaVergne played Emma.
 It was presented at the Arts Centre Melbourne in October 2019, with the Melbourne Symphony Orchestra and at the International Convention Centre Sydney, November 2019 with the Sydney International Orchestra.

 Film adaptation

 On January 21, 2013, it was announced that Mike Medavoy, Rick Nicita and his production company RPMedia had secured the rights for a feature film version of the musical to be made.
 According to reports from The New York Times, Wildhorn and Bricusse will play a major role in the casting of the film.
 In addition to finding a director, the producers had hoped to release the film by 2015.
 In March 2019, it was announced that Alexander Dinelaris will write the script and produce the movie through his Lexicon banner with Richard Saperstein's Bluestone Entertainment after Medavoy and Nicita's attempt fell through.
-On May 16, 2019, Dinelaris announced that the script was completed and that he and the producers began to negotiate with studios to produce it.
+On May 19, 2019, Dinelaris announced that the script was completed and that he and the producers began to negotiate with studios to produce it.
 They hoped to have had filming begin in the Fall of 2020, but no report was made since then, even with the impact of the COVID-19 pandemic on the film industry.